-Irrigation may be defined as the science of artificial application of water to the land in order to fulfill the water requirements of the crops throughout the crop period for the full nourishment of the crops.
+Irrigation may be defined as the science of the artificial application of water to the land in order to fulfill the water requirements of the crops throughout the crop period for the full nourishment of the crops.
 Nutrients to the crops may also be applied through irrigation.

 Crop period: The time period between the instant of sowing seeds to the instant of harvesting the plants is called crop period.

 Irrigation water should be supplied as soon as the moisture falls up to the optimum level.
-The quantity of water that produces maximum yield of the crops is termed as optimum water level.
-More or less than the optimum level results the reduction of the yield.
+The quantity of water that produces the maximum yield of the crops is termed as optimum water level.
+More or less than the optimum level results in the reduction of the yield.

 Approaches for Irrigation Scheduling

+The importance of irrigation is very high for mankind.
 Irrigation scheduling determines when to and how much of water have to apply to the field.
 Scientist and farmers use several approaches for scheduling irrigation.
 These are as follows.